Deadline Passed Funding Opportunity

 What to do next (today)

-1. Capture your internal decision: apply now, monitor, or wait.
+1. Capture your internal decision: check the official source, monitor, or wait.

 2. If you want to apply, prepare the baseline pack listed above.